Introduction goes here

 53

-Letters of general attorney in England for one year for John de Hastings Hastynges, earl of Pembroke who is staying in the king’s service in Aquitaine, in the company of Edward, prince of Aquitaine and Wales, nominating Walter Amyas, clerk and Ralph de Walsham alternately.
+Letters of general attorney in England for one year for Hastynges John de Hastings, earl of Pembroke who is staying in the king’s service in Aquitaine, in the company of Edward [of Woodstock], prince of Aquitaine and Wales , nominating Walter Amyas, clerk and Ralph de Walsham alternately.

-David de Wollore Woll, clerk received the attorney when the earl left for the said parts.
+Woll David de Wollore, clerk received the attorney when the earl left for the said parts.

 54

-Letters of protection with clause volumus for one year for Hugh Sachepoll who is going in the king’s service to Aquitaine, in the company of Walter Huwet.
+Letters of protection with clause volumus for one year for Hugh Sachepoll who is going in the king’s service to Aquitaine, in the company of Huwet Walter Huet .

 By bill of p.s.

-Similar letters of protection for the following, going in the king’s service to Aquitaine, in the company of the aforesaid Walter [Huwet]:
+Similar letters of protection for the following, going in the king’s service to Aquitaine, in the company of the aforesaid Walter [Huet] :

 54.6